jnickg/image-pyramid/README.md

 ```

 The `scale_factor` field is a `UnitIntervalValue`, which must be in the interval $(0, 1)$.
 Creating a value of this type yields a `Result` and will contain an error if the value is not valid.

+## Building

+Use `RUSTDOCFLAGS="--html-in-header katex-header.html" cargo doc --no-deps` to build documentation with LaTeX support.
+Additionally, see [this repo](https://github.com/paulkernfeld/rustdoc-katex-demo) for more info on shoehorning in LaTeX support.

 ## Support